kjxautomations/framework-template/README.md

 - Patterns for reusable and responsive UI components
 - Simulation

+### Getting Started

+Open the FrameworkSample.sln in the latest Visual Studio or Rider.
+There are projects for a desktop and browser-based version, as well as a unit test project.

 ### Need more?

 Not every project is the same, and we're here to help.
 Whether it is implementing real devices and hardware or workflow customizations contact us: git@kjxautomations.com